 Essential Questions of Sustainability (EQS)

 SEEQS strives to create a seamless connection between academic content and real-world application through project-based learning.
-As a fundamental part of the SEEQS experience, students design and investigate a question based on an Essential Question of Sustainability (EQS).
+As a fundamental part of the SEEQS experience, students participate in an interdisciplinary, project-based, year-long course designed around examining an Essential Question of Sustainability (EQS).

 Daily two-hour EQS blocks provide students with the opportunity to collaborate with other students, faculty and community partners to apply content knowledge from the core curriculum in the context of their EQS projects.
 EQS groups work as interdisciplinary teams of teachers (4-6 teachers with collective expertise in Science, English, Mathematics, History, and Art) and students (40-60 students) in two-hour blocks of time.
 These blocks can be used in various and varying ways, including student-directed projects, teacher-led tutorials and mini-lessons, community outings, guest visits, and, in later years, formal internships for upperclassmen.
 Students develop individual and/or small group work plans each day to chart their progress towards meeting objectives.

 The year-long EQS course includes three phases.
 In Phase One, students are introduced to one “priority” skill of each disciplinary content area, through a cycle of discipline-focused two-day mini projects.
 In Phase Two, teachers lead students through a project that they have collaboratively designed to incorporate the highlighted skills of each disciplinary content area and to model project management for students.
 Then, in Phase 3, students build off of the experience and skills they learned during their Phase Two projects and apply them to their own student-driven projects.
 Each EQS semester culminates with exhibitions to an authentic audience that includes SEEQS students, parents, teachers, community members, and experts.